danieldeutsch/repro/models/deutsch2021/Readme.md

 ## Status
 - [x] Regression unit tests pass
 - [x] Correctness unit tests pass
-The tests were taken from the `qaeval` repository.
+The tests were taken from the `qaeval` and `sacrerouge` repositories.
 See [here](https://github.com/danieldeutsch/repro/actions/runs/1063451340) (these tests don't include the QAEval metric test, which likely takes too long on the CPU).
 - [ ] Model runs on full test dataset
 Not tested
 - [x] Predictions approximately replicate results reported in the paper
 The question-answering model replicates the expected results (see [here](experiments/reproduce-results/Readme.md)).
 The question-generation model was not quantitatively evaluated in the paper.
-We did not test QAEval on the full dataset, but the scores match an example from the `qaeval` repo.
+We did not test QAEval on the full dataset, but the scores match the examples from the `qaeval` and `sacrerouge` repos.
 - [ ] Predictions exactly replicate results reported in the paper
 Not tested